MrDoe/ClippyAI/README.md

 1. Install Ollama from [https://ollama.com/download](https://ollama.com/download).
 2. Download the latest release of ClippyAI for your OS (Windows or Linux).
 3. Run `setup.exe` on Windows or install the .deb/.rpm packages on Linux/X11 systems.
-4. Before running on linux systems, be sure that the X11 libs are installed, e.g. on Ubuntu: `sudo apt install -y libx11-6 libx11-dev`.
-5. Run `ClippyAI` from the start menu of your OS and click on the tray icon to open it.
+4. Run `ClippyAI` from the start menu of your OS and click on the tray icon to open it.
-6. Click on `Options`, the `Pull` button and enter `gemma2` to let ClippyAI download and install the Google Gemma2 AI model to your local PC.
+5. Click on `Options`, the `Pull` button and enter `gemma2` to let ClippyAI download and install the Google Gemma2 AI model to your local PC.
 Please be patient, as the downloading can take a few minutes, depending on how fast your internet connection is.
-7. Uncheck `Use Embeddings`, if you want to use the application without caching via an embedding vector database, otherwise follow the instructions in the next section.
+6. Uncheck `Use Embeddings`, if you want to use the application without caching via an embedding vector database, otherwise follow the instructions in the next section.

 **Setting Up Embedding Database (optional)**
 1. Install PostgreSQL database and pgai: